Center for Innovative Teaching & Learning (CITL)

 Starting the Semester

-Checklist of Pre-Tasks
+Checklist of Pre-semester tasks

-- Place any necessary materials on reserve at the Library.
+- Place any necessary materials on reserve at the library.

 - Faculty Class Search: Search for your class status and location with this online tool (be sure to select the proper semester)

 - IT Remote Resources

 - Parking: Get set up with parking pass for any campus before the semester begins.

 - USF Faculty ID Card: You can now apply for your faculty ID card online and pick it up at a location on your home campus.

 How to teach a good first day of class